lisp-mirror/clcon/doc/INSTALL.md

 ; (pushnew :oduvan-use-sleep-in-dispatch *features*)

-; comment next line if code highlight causes problems (pushnew :oduvan-enable-highlight *features*)
+; comment next line if code highlight causes problems ; you will also lose package detection functionality in a lisp mode, ; package common-lisp-user will be always assumed in the editor (pushnew :oduvan-enable-highlight *features*)

 ;; Setting paths and loading